 Where Should I Start?

-If you’ve decided that an owned online community is the right method for your business, there are four key steps to take to ensure success:
+If you’ve decided that reaping the benefits made possible by a community is the right approach for your business, there are four key steps to take to ensure success:

 An owned online community offers benefits that go far beyond that of a mainstream social network.
 By developing a strong strategy and implementation plan, your business can harness the power of your internal and external audiences to improve your processes and results.